inscapist/kubernetes-aws-vpc-terraform/README.md

 # kops-terraform-starter
 VPC written in terraform, as a preparation step for **HA, Private DNS, Private Topology** Kops Cluster

-Customize `variables.tf` to suit your need.
-Kops `create-cluster` command is not provided, please see [Official Documentation](https://github.com/kubernetes/kops)
+Customize `terraform/variables.tf` and `kops/02_create_cluster` to suit your need.

-Project uses 3 AZs, each AZ has a private and public subnet.
+Project uses 3 AZs, each AZ has a private and public subnet for kops **private subnet** and kops **utility subnet** respectively.
 More details please see [Subnet Design Document](https://github.com/sagittaros/kops-terraform-starter/blob/master/staging/terraform/design_document.md)

 ## Usage